 Learning to feel better. #Getreal challenges us to get in touch with what we are feeling.
 We are human.
 We react to change and it doesn’t always feel good.
 Growing up on a farm, I was introduced early to the idea of learning new ways to get the job done.
 The farming community was great at sharing new ideas and so, I was also introduced to the importance of learning from those around me.
 We didn’t have all the answers … Read More

 We react to sudden changes and uncertainty We are human and we all react to the current global pandemic.
-We may experience a range of distressing thoughts, emotions and physical sensations in response to situation.
+Also, we may experience a range of distressing thoughts, emotions and physical sensations in response to situation.
+At times, we may experience a panic attack.
 Mathias Egger is a clinical psychologist and psychotherapist based in Switzerland.
-He shares this example of working with a client and using Logosynthesis as a tool to help a client resolve a panic attack related to coronavirus.
-An example of using Logosynthesis to resolve panic … Read More
+He shares this example of working with a client and using Logosynthesis® as a tool to help a client resolve a panic attack related to coronavirus. … Read More

 Working from home can be stressful.
 You can start now to relieve stress when working from home.
 As a working parent, it is normal to be pulled in many directions.
 There is lots of advice to direct what you should do but often what you need it the peace and calm to listen to your inner voice.
 You can benefit when working from home by learning to pay attention to what bothers you and resolve the triggers to stay present … Read More